ericblade/mws-advanced/docs-src/usage.md

 Also, please note that the reporting functions are currently mostly just stubs, and will likely undergo significant changes, as we use them, and discover where they are lacking.

+## API call caching

+As of March 7th, 2018, there is now an implementation for extremely simple API call caching.
+This is enabled by default, as repeatedly testing the same calls over and over, while developing a major application, was causing major headaches with throttling.

+If you are using mws-advanced for some kind of long-running service process, you should call mws.clearCallCache() occasionally, which will dump the entire contents of the cache.
+I suggest setting a 1-hour or longer interval, as the MWS service may throttle you on a request-per-hour basis.
+If you do not do this, you may notice your memory usage/requirements becoming very high, if you are making a lot of different requests.

+This implementation needs a major overhaul, but it gets the job done as far as not repeating identical calls to the MWS servers constantly.

+All endpoint calls will cache the results of requests, stored in an object indexed by the parameters to the call.
+Whenever an identical call is made, the results will be returned from the cache.

+This does not cache any of the results of processing, so it is not ideal -- the library wrapper functions, such as getLowestPricedOffersForAsins still must do all of their processing.